Ramish93/AWS-Cloud-Practioner-Prep/README.md

 5. **Dedicated Host instances.**

-- gives you dedicated physical server in datacenter, most expencive option.
+- gives you dedicated physical server in datacenter, most expensive option.
 - if you have a per-server licencing model. and you want to abile by terms of licence.
 - also some compliance require a dedicated host. so in that case too use this.
   ![EC2 buy Options](./assets/EC2buyOptions.png?raw=true "EC2 buy Options")